Avian influenza and the One Health approach

 Ramifications of outbreaks are borne by individual farmers and felt throughout the agricultural sector.
 Where outbreaks occur, it is often the policy to cull all poultry, whether infected or healthy, to help contain the spread of the virus.
 This represents heavy economic losses for farmers, which can have a long-lasting impact on their livelihoods and well-being.

-Of course, avian influenza virus does not differentiate between farm and field; it may decimate wild bird populations in addition to cultivated flocks, and there have been reports of mass mortality incidents in the United Kingdom and Israel in 2021 and 2022.
+Of course, avian influenza virus does not differentiate between farm and field; it may decimate wild bird populations in addition to cultivated flocks, and there have been numerous reports of mass mortality incidents.
 In addition to disrupting the local ecology, including often delicately calibrated food webs, such outbreaks occur at the detriment of biodiversity.

 Avian influenza virus and environmental health